tdilauro/Simplified-wiki/LibraryRegistry.md

 These items are optional:
-- Logo - A small graphic representing your library.
-This is shown in SimplyE when your library is selected, and it's also shown when your library shows up in lists.
-See below for details.
-- Color - One of a fixed set of values to be used as the text color in the app when the library is selected.
-By default, SimplyE uses a grey color scheme.
-- Alternate library names - If your library is known by an abbreviation or a nickname, provide it so we can use it when handling searches.

 - Branch location(s) - If your library has one or more physical branches,
 - Coverage area shapefile - If you have an ESRI shapefile for the area your library covers, provide it.
 Most of the time it's easier to provide city names and ZIP codes.